top of page

 4. Choosing the right time

-I usually allow you time to greet some guests, get a drink and relax with your new spouse for 15 mins or so.
+I usually allow you time to greet some guests, get a drink and relax with your new spouse for 15 mins or so after the ceremony and confetti.
 It's best to get the photos done as soon as possible to ensure that people don't wander off (letting people know beforehand that they will be in the group shots is also ideal) and ensure that children haven't already found the one muddy patch or spilled a drink down themselves or someone else.

 5. Let me take the lead